 The essential standards in kindergarten include:

 At each grade level, the goal is to get students to mastery of the essential standards and to teach them to apply the math they learned to solve real world problems.
-In order to meet the needs of all students teachers differentiate instruction by using small groups.
-Math instruction includes direct instruction, hands on activities, manipulatives, and problem solving.
+Teachers meet the mathematical needs of all learners, as students receive differentiated instruction in small groups daily.
+Kindergarten mathematicians regularly use manipulatives, games and other hands-on materials to strengthen their understanding of the standards.

 In Kindergarten, we focus on developing foundational reading and language skills in the following areas: concepts of print, phonological awareness, phonics and word recognition, reading fluency and reading comprehension, as well as conventions of standard English and vocabulary acquisition and use.

-In grades K-4, we have adopted the Fountas and Pinnell Reading Program.
-This program is closely aligned with the Common Core State Standards and provides students with daily opportunities to engage in interactive read-alouds and literature discussions, shared and performance reading, differentiated guided reading groups as well as sustained silent reading and writing about reading.
-The Fountas and Pinnell rich collection of fiction and nonfiction books reinforces key vocabulary, has diverse content and serves as an essential tool to build our students' language comprehension.
+In grades K-4, there are daily opportunities to engage in interactive read-alouds and literature discussions, shared and performance reading, differentiated guided reading groups as well as sustained silent reading and writing about reading.
+Teachers utilize a rich collection of fiction and nonfiction books to reinforce key vocabulary, introduce diverse content and serve as an essential tool to build our students' language comprehension.

 As we develop skills to comprehend literature and informational text, we engage in three ways of thinking about a text while reading.
 Thinking within the text involves efficiently and effectively understanding what's on the page, the author's literal message.
 Thinking beyond the text requires making inferences and putting text ideas together in different ways to construct the text's meaning.
 In thinking about the text, readers analyze and critique the author's craft.